roma4004/BattleCityRemastered/README.md

 * scoring and detailed statistics,
 * animated menu with game modes and pause,
 * tank heath bar,
-* pickupable bonuses (already in PR) from the original game like so:
+* pickupable bonuses (spawn every 60sec in random location) from the original game like so:
   * Grenade(destroy enemy team tank),
   * Helmet(temporary invincibility),
   * Shovel(temporarily turns brick walls around the fortress to stone and repair broken),